CharalamposGeorgiadis/SpinningCube/README.md

 There are two menu options: The default one is that the cube is rotating around its center at (0, 0, -β) and a vector (x, y, z).
 The second one spins the cube around
 (0, 0, -8*β/10).
 The app uses double buffering, and depth buffering to hide hidden surfaces.

-NOTE: If using Microsoft Visual Studio
+NOTE: If using Microsoft Visual Studio make sure that the Active solution platform is x86 (Build -> Configuration Manager).